cbasten/qtlcart/README.md

 # qtlcart
-QTL Cartographer Public Version
+QTL Cartographer Public Version 1.17f

+Updated on 19 September 2017

+What follows is the old README file.
+It is obsolete.
+Code is now in github and you can indicate issues there.
+Contact Chris Basten directly at christopher.basten@gmail.com.

 23 March 2004

                         README file for QTL Cartographer.